daman-botg/CIFAR10-WideResNet/README.md

 ****CIFAR10-WideResNet****

-**CIFAR10 WideResNet 🚀**

-AI-powered image classification system using Wide Residual Networks for the CIFAR10 dataset.
+image classification system using Wide Residual Networks for the CIFAR10 dataset.

 An end-to-end deep learning pipeline that classifies 32×32 images into 10 categories with high accuracy, demonstrating the effectiveness of deep residual networks on small-scale image datasets.